inaumov/my-bar-backend/README.md

 - implemented rate cocktails service
 - switched to latest spring core and spring security 4.x versions

-  todos:
-  - validation of inputs like rate, passwords

 future version 1.2
 - history end-point
 - investigate possibility to use messaging for rates service